How European Cinema is Stealing Hollywood's Spotlight | LatestLY

 Once dismissed as too austere, too political or too niche, European cinema is suddenly shaping the global conversation again.
 As Hollywood continues to bet on endless franchises, on recycled stories, sequels and spin-offs, audiences who still believe cinema can be something more than spectacle are starting to look elsewhere.
 Not for comfort, maybe, but for meaning.

-DW, The Hollywood Reporter and the European Film Academy are hosting a live, exclusive roundtable conversation with directors Jafar Panahi, Oliver Laxe, Mascha Schilinski and Joachim Trier on Friday, January 16 at 3:45 pm CET, streaming live on DW's History and Culture channel on YouTube.
+DW, The Hollywood Reporter and the European Film Academy are hosting a live, exclusive roundtable conversation with directors Jafar Panahi, Oliver Laxe, Mascha Schilinski and Joachim Trier on Friday, January 16 at 3:45 pm CET.
+You can watch it streaming live on DW's History and Culture channel on YouTube.

 Edited by: Tanya Ott